PacificRebel/PacificRebel/README.md

 Inclusive design fascinates me and I want to become good at it - I knew the issues, but <a href="https://www.chimmykalu.com/">Chimmy Kalu</a>'s talk at last year's Women Driven Development conference was an eye-opener for me.

-I'm a tree-hugging vegan, and member of my company's Sustainability Action Team, which works to reduce ITN's carbon footprint.
+I'm a tree-hugging vegan, and member of my company's Sustainability Action Team, which works to reduce <a href="https://www.itn.co.uk/">ITN's</a> carbon footprint.

 ## Projects